xbowery/CS203_Proj/RestaurantMapper/README.md

 ### API Documentation

-The following endpoints are available and exposed for users to retrieve related, current and relevant news.
+The following endpoints are available and exposed for users to retrieve the restaurants in a specific object.
+This object can be parsed by the LeafletJS plugin to pin out restaurants on the Singapore map.

 The prefix for all the API URI is `/api/v1`.